The VEG Team

 Jeremy Prentice – Wicking Beds & Warehouse Manager

 If you head down to our Brunswick warehouse Jeremy is likely the immesely personable man you’ll be lucky enough to meet.
 With over 20 years horticultural experience, including seven years at Melbourne’s Royal Botanic Gardens, we were delighted to have Jeremy join the team in early 2016, because he brings competence, enthusiasm and all round good vibes in equal measure.
 (Although he probably misses being able to grow vanilla beans and cacao pods like he could in the Botanic’s giant glasshouse.)
-Jeremy is an adept of West African drumming and continues to be a part-time teacher thereof, and has travelled to Africa learn his art.
+Jeremy is an adept of West African drumming, and has travelled to Africa learn his art.
 When he completed VEG’s Permaculture Design Certificate in 2016 he fired up the campfire with irresistible rhythms.
 Jeremy keeps the VEG Warehouse in order, teaches wicking bed workshops, and manages our wicking kits and veggie bed installations, all of which you can find out more about at our website: wickingbeds.com.au.

 Notable Ex-Team Members we love and don’t want to take down